 The Richard III Tour (which runs from 16th to 25th April 2016) is sold out.
-If you would like to be added to the waiting list for places, please email firstname.lastname@example.org.
-If there is sufficient demand we may run a second tour in the autumn of 2016.
+If you would like to be added to the waiting list for places, please email email@example.com.
+If there is sufficient demand we will run a second tour in early October 2016.

 Opening doors to history...